syall/json-synthesizer/docs/DESIGN.md

 restructure <input JSON, output JSON> -> typed map
 ```

 The learn operation for json-synthesizer decides the key/value types and structure based on the input JSON and output JSON.
-Since json-synthesizer deals with JSON data structures, learning an example is not about functional requirements but structural constraints, thus the learn operation is akin to restructuring.
-To prepare for restructuring, the input JSON has the applicable transforms applied.
+Since json-synthesizer deals with JSON data structures, learning an example is not about functional requirements but structural constraints, thus the learn operation is more aptly named restructuring.
+To prepare for restructuring, the input JSON first has the applicable transforms applied.
 Then, both the input JSON and output JSON are converted to typed maps.
 Learning for the structure of the output occurs by changing the prefix paths for keys in the input typed map based on the output typed map; also, the learned typed map only includes keys from the input typed map if the keys exist in the output typed map.
 Learning for the key/value types is done by intersection of the input and output typed maps.
 So, for each input/output example, a single typed map is produced by constraining the input JSON with structural and type constraints of the output JSON.

 #### Intersect